Purvansh-Jain/Purvansh-Jain/README.md

 </p>

 ### About Me
 Hi, I'm Purvansh Jain, a passionate data engineer with 4 years of experience and a Master's degree in Data Science from the University of Pennsylvania (IVY LEAGUE).
-With a keen interest in Machine Learning models and AI technologies, I aim to leverage data to create impactful solutions.
+With a keen interest in Machine Learning models and AI technologies, I aim to leverage data and use my 4 Patents to create impactful solutions.

 Visit my website for more: [www.purvansh.co.in](http://www.purvansh.co.in)